ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2016-02-12-site-launched.md

 ---
 layout: post
-title: "Artisan Tinkerer Launched"
+title: "The Pizza Hut Pickle"
 date: 2016-02-12
 ---

-# The Pizza Hut Problem
+# The Pizza Hut Pickle

 How can I handle those pesky product codes?